abtin/notes/2022/May.md

 - I stumbled upon ontalogy4 and found it very interesting.
 SROP is brilliant; including the temporal aspect to relationships and properties is very smart.
 Something that was missing from the original ideas of Object Oriented Design.

+### May 30, 2022

+#### Thoughts

+- Last day of May!
+- Self love!
+- Ontology, nlp, reinforcement learning.
+- going to un-pause the progress.